gizmomathboy/hyperborea_class_creation/gadgeteer-gadgets.md

 9. med kit
 10. boosters
   * stat boosters
-11. stun gun 3rd LSE?
+11. stun gun 3rd SLE?
 12. projectile thrower
   * load metal into it and it shoots it
 13. drone